Ise Lodge

 Ise Lodge Ward, formed from the merger of Millbrook ward and the majority of Spinney, was created by boundary changes in 2007 covering roughly the same area covered by Ise Valley Ward prior to 1999.

 The ward was last fought at borough council level in the 2007 local council elections, in which all three seats were won by the Conservatives.

 The current councillors are Cllr.
 Philip Hollobone, Cllr.
 Lloyd Bunday and Cllr.
 Shirley Lynch.

+The neighborhood received a play area revamp in 2023.